Frequently Asked Questions

 Q: What should I expect at a weekly class?

 A: The classes begin with an optional simple prayer in which you are warmly invited to participate or, if you prefer, you may simply listen.
 This is followed by a guided relaxation meditation and a talk covering the basics of meditation and Buddhism, emphasizing how these can be applied to daily life.
 Finally, there is a second guided meditation.
-The classes conclude with light refreshments and an opportunity to ask questions and get to know people informally.
-Buddhist books and other meditation items will be on sale.

 Q. Can I bring my child to a meditation class?

-A. If your child wishes to attend a meditation class they are very welcome, however they must be accompanied by a responsible adult at all times.
+A. If your child wishes to attend an in-person meditation class they are very welcome, however they must be accompanied by a responsible adult at all times.
 They will also need to be able to sit quietly through the talk and meditations.
 We do not currently offer meditation classes specifically for children.

 Q: I suffer from anxiety.
 Do you think meditation can help me?